-The amendment to IAS 1 Presentation of Financial Statements: Classification of Liabilities as Current and Non-current (effective from 1 January 2022), issued in January 2020, aims to promote a consistent approach to the assessment of requirements by helping companies to decide whether liabilities with indefinite maturity should be classified in the balance sheet as current or non-current.
+The amendment to IAS 1 Presentation of Financial Statements: Classification of Liabilities as Current and Non-current (effective from 1 January 2023 - postponed for a year due to the COVID-19 pandemic), issued in January 2020, aims to promote a consistent approach to the assessment of requirements by helping companies to decide whether liabilities with indefinite maturity should be classified in the balance sheet as current or non-current.
 The amendment has an effect on the presentation of liabilities in the balance sheet.
-However, it does not change the existing requirements relating to measurement or recognition of assets, liabilities, revenues or costs, or the scope of information to be disclosed about them by an accounting entity.
+However, it does not change the existing requirements relating to measurement or recognition of assets, liabilities, revenues or costs, or the scope of information to be disclosed on them by an accounting entity.
 The amendment also clarifies the requirements for classification of debt that may be repaid by issuing own shares.
 The amendment has not yet been approved by the EU.